Home » Freelancing » Before You Start Freelancing, 7 Questions to Ask Yourself

 Darren Cronian, the author of this guide, has spent nine years securing remote jobs and building a successful freelancing business.
 His goal is to help people find remote work.
 Read more >

-Before you quit your job, there are questions to ask yourself before going freelance.
-In fact, in my opinion, you should never leave your job to become a freelancer until you have built a client list and regular income.
+You should never leave your job to become a freelancer until you have built a client list and regular income.
+Going freelance has many benefits, including the freedom and flexibility to work the hours you want.

-Let me be completely frank and say, it is, completely different from being employed by a company, so these are the questions to ask before going freelance.
-If after answering these questions you still feel freelancing is for you, go for it!
+Let me be completely frank and say it is entirely different from being employed by a company.
+If, after answering these questions, you still feel freelancing is for you, then put all your time and passion into it.

 Can you meet deadlines?